 The EPA provided criteria in 40 CFR §194.33(c) to address the consideration of drilling in the PA.
 These criteria led to the formulation of conceptual models that incorporate the effects of these activities.
-The conceptual models use parameter values as documented in Appendix DEL of the CCA, such as:
+The conceptual models use parameter values as documented in CCA, Appendix DEL, such as: